fbpx

 For home gardeners looking for a variety that produces throughout the season, day-neutral strawberries are a great option.
 With proper care, day-neutral strawberry plants can provide delicious homegrown fruits all summer.

-Strawberries in pyramid raised wood planter
+strawberries in pyramid raised wood planter

 Day neutral plants don’t grow too many runners, so they are perfect for compact spaces.